Halo and Subhalo Demographics with Planck Cosmological Parameters: Bolshoi-Planck and MultiDark-Planck Simulations: Acknowledgments

 \section{Acknowledgments}

-We thank NASA Advanced Supercomputing (NAS) for access to their Pleiades supercomputer where our Bolshoi, MultiDark, and Bolshoi-Planck cosmological simulations were run, and the Leibniz-Rechenzentrum (LRZ) in Munich where the MultiDark-Planck simulations were run on the SuperMUC supercomputer.
-We also thank the Leibniz Institute for Astrophysics Potsdam (AIP) and the Spanish MultiDark Consolider project for supporting the MultiDark and CosmoSim databases.
+We thank NASA Advanced Supercomputing (NAS) for access to their Pleiades supercomputer where our Bolshoi, MultiDark, and Bolshoi-Planck cosmological simulations were run, with Anatoly Klypin and Joel Primack as leaders.
+The MultiDark-Planck simulations were run in the SuperMUC supercomputer at the Leibniz-Rechenzentrum (LRZ) in Munich, thanks to the computing time provided by the Gauss Centre for Supercomputing (\url{www.gauss-centre.eu}) and the Partnership for Advanced Supercomputing in Europe (PRACE, \url{www.prace-ri.eu}).
+Stefan Gottloeber, Anatoly Klypin, Francisco Prada, and Gustavo Yepes were the leaders of the MultiDark-Planck simulation project, and we are very grateful to them for making the outputs of these simulations available to us.
+We also thank the Leibniz Institute for Astrophysics Potsdam (AIP) and the Spanish MultiDark Consolider project for supporting the CosmoSim database (\url{www.cosmosim.org}).
 ARP has been supported by a UC-MEXUS Fellowship.
 PB was partially supported by a Giacconi Fellowship from the Space Telescope Science Institute (STScI).
 The remainder of support for PB through program number HST-HF2-51353.001-A was provided by NASA through a Hubble Fellowship grant from STScI, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5-26555.
 AK, CL, and JP acknowledge support from NSF grant AST-1010033 and the CANDELS grant HST GO-12060 from STScI.
+We thank the anonymous Referee for a useful report that improved the presentation of this paper.
 We thank Kristin Riebe for giving us permission to use Fig.~\ref{MergerTrees}, and we thank Vladimir Avila-Reese, Avishai Dekel, Sandra Faber, Stefan Gottloeber, Susan Kassin, David Koo, Gerard Lemson, Francisco Prada, Joe Silk, Rachel Somerville, and Frank van den Bosch for helpful discussions.